jecki/ts2python/docs/index.rst

     $ pip install ts2python

-ts2python requires at least Python_ Version 3.6.
+The ts2python-transpiler requires at least Python_ Version 3.8 to run.
+However, the output ts2python-Produces is backwards compatible with Python 3.7, unless otherwise spcified (see below).
 The only dependency of ts2python is the parser-generator DHParser_.
-For Python versions below 3.8 installing the `typing_extensions`_ is highly recommended, though.

-Alternatively, you can just download the script `ts2PythonParser.py`_ for converting Typescript source code consisting to interface definitions to Python modules from the git-repository which runs without installing ts2python as long as DHParser_ has been installed.
-Or, if you just interested in runtime type validation, you can just copy the module `json_validation`_ from the git repository, which merely requires the `typing_extensions`_ to be present.

 Generating Python pendants for typescript interfaces is as simple as calling: